-A manual handling risk assessment must be completed by Managers to ensure hazards are considered and suitably controlled and updated with the activities of their staff.
+A generic manual handling risk assessment has been produced and is published on The Hub for use by Managers to update with the activities of their staff.

 9.7 Housekeeping

 We encourage all employees to maintain a clean working area and to keep all walkways free from belongings and other items.
 Bins are provided for all rubbish and employees are encouraged to regularly clear their work areas.